OiDobby/pickle_extracter/README.md

 - force
 - stress

+The M3GNet data uses the units eV, eV/A, and kBa to represent energy, force, and stress.
+The `stress` in the M3GNet data is the raw output from VASP, indicating that there is negative stress according to the convention outlined in M3GNet's paper.
+In our output file (extxyz format), the unit of `stress` is converted to GPa by multiplying by -0.1 (kBa to GPa and changing sign).

 The "sample_debug.py" file extracts 100 materials (100 dictionary) from each pickle file to confirm debugging code (debug.py).
 The sample number and output file name are optional.

 ## Usage